julelang/manual/src/compiler/compiler-optimizations.md

 `--opt-access` \
 Enable optimizations for memory acessing.

-- Skip safety checkings such as boundary checking if accessed to array via constant index expression.
+- Skips safety checkings such as boundary checking if accessed to array via constant index expression.
 - If in a foreach iteration the iterated variable referred to by a immutable index variable is indexed, it is optimized as direct access and the cost of safety measures such as boundary checking is bypassed.\
 \
 This optimization is only enabled when the iterated varaible is: array, immutable slice, or immutable string.